openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 3. Model Optimizer **calculates the output shape of all layers**.
 The logic is the same as it is for the priorities. **Important:** the Model Optimizer always takes the first available option.

 4. Model Optimizer **optimizes the original model and produces the Intermediate Representation**.

-## TensorFlow\* Models with Custom Layers <a name="Tensorflow-models-with-custom-layers"></a>

-You have two options for TensorFlow\* models with custom layers:

-*   **Register those layers as extensions to the Model Optimizer.** In this case, the Model Optimizer generates a valid and optimized Intermediate Representation.
-*   **If you have sub-graphs that should not be expressed with the analogous sub-graph in the Intermediate Representation, but another sub-graph should appear in the model, the Model Optimizer provides such an option.** This feature is helpful for many TensorFlow models.
-To read more, see [Sub-graph Replacement in the Model Optimizer](Subgraph_Replacement_Model_Optimizer.md).

-## MXNet\* Models with Custom Layers <a name="mxnet-models-with-custom-layers"></a>

-There are two options to convert your MXNet* model that contains custom layers:

-1. Register the custom layers as extensions to the Model Optimizer.
-For instructions, see [Extending MXNet Model Optimizer with New Primitives](Extending_MXNet_Model_Optimizer_with_New_Primitives.md).
-When your custom layers are registered as extensions, the Model Optimizer generates a valid and optimized Intermediate Representation.
-You can create Model Optimizer extensions for both MXNet layers with op `Custom` and layers which are not standard MXNet layers.

-2. If you have sub-graphs that should not be expressed with the analogous sub-graph in the Intermediate Representation, but another sub-graph should appear in the model, the Model Optimizer provides such an option.
-In MXNet the function is actively used for ssd models provides an opportunity to  for the necessary subgraph sequences and replace them.
-To read more, see [Sub-graph Replacement in the Model Optimizer](Subgraph_Replacement_Model_Optimizer.md).